Pollinators and CCC

 The plants chosen are native to Nebraska, making them hardy, low-maintenance, able to endure cold and windy winters as well as hot and humid summers.
 Plants were chosen to bloom throughout three seasons to attract pollinator insects.

 On May 11, 2017, Central Community College's Grand Island Campus was named a Bee Campus USA.
-Our campus became the 29th school in the U.S. to be given this designation and is currently the only one in the state of Nebraska.
+Our campus became the 29th school in the U.S. to be given this designation.
+Later, the college as a whole became designated as a Bee Campus and is currently the only one in the state of Nebraska.

 The Bee Campus USA program endorses a set of commitments, defined in an application, for creating sustainable habitats for pollinators, which are vital to feeding the planet.
 1 in every 3 bites of food we eat is courtesy of insect pollination.
 Equally important, 90% of all wild plants and trees rely on pollinators for the survival of their species.
 Pollinators are facing global declines due to loss of habitat essential for food and shelter, diseases and parasites, and inappropriate pesticide use.
 Bee Campuses work to protect pollinators by raising awareness, enhancing pollinator habitats, and celebrating achievements.

 Thanks to a grant from the Nebraska Statewide Arboretum, the Columbus Campus added a pollinator garden in August 2017.
 It is located south of the Facilities Management Office near the orchard trees.
 The garden is approximately 7,200 square feet and has about 1,460 flowers, grasses and shrubs.

 Since Fall 2014, CCC's Extended Learning Services has offered a beekeeping course on the Grand Island campus.
 The twelve-month long Beginning Beekeeping course meets once a month and introduces students to the honeybee and its environment.